haxpor/omo/README.md

 You can use the code, adapt it into your own project, or modify the game further with different game design etc so it's not complete rip-off, then you are clear to publish the game.

 For background music, it's under [CC Attibution 3.0](https://creativecommons.org/licenses/by/3.0/).
 That means you are free to use, modify or further use in personal or commercial project but giving credits back to me is required.
+Anyway for sfxs are free to use in anyway you want.

 <a href="https://github.com/haxpor/donate"><img src="https://img.shields.io/badge/$-donate-ff69b4.svg?maxAge=2592000&amp;style=flat" alt="donate"></a>